IanWei/myprofile/README.md

 ## Preface

-This app hasn't optimised with image compressed and hasn't been responsive with the mobile size (minimum width: 600px)
+This app hasn't optimised with compressed image and hasn't been responsive with the mobile size (minimum width: 600px).
+It will be optimised in near future.

 ## Available Scripts